General Relativity For Tellytubbys

 Secondly, various results of physics don’t seem to depend on what does the moving, only relative velocities seem to matter.

-Postulate 1 is quite often expressed in more hi brow terminology which can be a bit confusing, so it is stated here in a form more suitable of all of us Teletubbys to understand.
-The essential bit is that it is just as valid to swap over what object is stationary and what object is moving.
+Postulate 1 is quite often expressed or explained quite incorrectly.
+The essential bit though is that it is just as valid to swap over what object is stationary and what object is moving.
 That is, there is no concept of absolute rest, all uniform motion is equivalent.
-In posh talk “uniform motion” is called “inertial motion”, and things moving relatively to something else are described as moving in an inertial frame.
-It is important to point out there is absolutely nothing new in this at all from Newtonian physics.
-Einstein had f’all to do with this concept whatsoever.
+It is important to point out there is nothing new in this postulate from Newtonian Mechanics.

 The Sums of the Lorentz Transformation

 Everyone got to the equations before Einstein, but somehow he managed to steal their thunder.
 The Lorentz Transforms were first published in Playboy, but by someone who, for obvious reasons, wanted to remain anonymous.
 So because of this Lorentz became the fall guy, and in fact he only became aquatinted with them whilst waiting for the number 133 bus at Dagenham East, while "reading" the news section, or so he claimed.

 Here we go.
 Lets pretend to derive the co-ordinate transform equations of SR. Imagine standing in a box and viewing another a box moving by you, left to right (the x direction) at velocity v, that’s our co-ordinate systems described then, i.e. where the origins are the front left corners of the boxes.
 The moving systems origin is called O’, the stationary (reference) one O. If the reference frame emits a pulse of light from its origin, the pulse’s position can be expressed by:

 For the moving box, its equation for the light pulse would be: